 Probably one of the most beautiful temples situated in Mumbai, the Siddhivinayak temple is definitely a must see in the city.
 Every day, more than 20000 devotees throng the temple to offer their prayers at the temple and on Tuesday special ‘puja’ and ‘darshan’ takes place.
 Bollywood celebrities too, visit Siddhivinayak to seek blessings.
 When one visits this place, they can admire the temple’s ancient style of architecture and its many features.

-Reckoned to be one of the first amusement parks in India, Essel world in Mumbai is a place for everyone.
+Reckoned to be one of the first amusement parks in India, Essel World in Mumbai is a place for everyone.
 Situated in the Gorai Island, Essel World is one of the biggest amusement parks with its colossal infrastructure and several exciting dry and wet rides.
-The park remains open all year round and fun activities that can be enjoyed here include ice skating, dancing and bowling.
-The park has several rides that cater to all age groups and also there are avenues for shopping and food courts for people looking for a holistic experience.
+The Park remains open all year round and fun activities that can be enjoyed here include ice skating, dancing and bowling.
+The Park has several rides that cater to all age groups and also there are avenues for shopping and food courts for people looking for a holistic experience.

 One of the oldest markets in Mumbai, Chor Bazaar (Thieves’ Market) has a fascinating history that dates back to over 150 years.
 Located in South Mumbai, Chor Bazaar is a place to find stolen goods, just as the name suggests.
 You will usually find shopaholics thronging here as the goods can be bought here at throwaway prices.
 From antiques to Victorian furniture and fashion to electronics, a wide array of goods are available in this fascinating market.

-Note: On Fridays the market remains closed
+Highlights: On Fridays the market remains closed.

 Sanjay Gandhi National Park

 Ashok Van and Gaumukh are the trails commonly used by the trekkers.
-Whereas, the View Point trail is the most ambitious which takes you to the highest point in the park and offers a panoramic view of Mumbai and Tulsi, Vihar and Powai lakes.
+Whereas, the View Point trail is the most ambitious which takes you to the highest point in the park and offers a panoramic view of Mumbai and Tulsi, Vihar and Powai Lake.
 Barking deer, Hanuman langur and Indian flying fox, birds like jungle owlets, golden orioles among many others can be spotted here.

-Nestled in the Sanjay Gandhi National Park at Borivali, the Kanheri Caves also known as the ‘lungs of Mumbai’ is amongst the best places to see during your holiday in the city.
-It is saide to be the only place in the city with the maximum amount of greenery and consequently, a lot of fresh air.
+Nestled in the Sanjay Gandhi National Park at Borivali, the Kanheri Caves also known as the ‘lungs of Mumbai’ are amongst the best places to see during your holiday in the city.
+It is said to be the only place in the city with the maximum amount of greenery and consequently, a lot of fresh air.

 Dedicated to honor ‘Goddess Mahalaxmi’, this is an ancient temple in Mumbai.
 A large number of believers throng this temple on Fridays.
 Also, during the days of ‘Navaratri’ festival, thousands of devotees throng this shrine to witness the celebrations.

 Mount Mary Church

 An ancient church, built in 1640 and then rebuilt in 1761, The Basilica of Our Lady of the Mount is also an important religious place in Mumbai.
-What adds to the charm of this church even more is that it is sited on top of a hill known as ‘Sunderban Bandra’, which overlooks the mighty Arabian Sea.
+What adds to the charm of this church even more is that it is sited on top of a hill known as ‘Sunder ban Bandra’, which overlooks the mighty Arabian Sea.